CUBRID/cubrid-manual/en/sql/function/typecast_fn.rst

 	| Chinese      | zh_CN      | ,(comma)          | .(period)       | 123,456,789.012          |
 	+--------------+------------+-------------------+-----------------+--------------------------+

-	The following example shows execution of the database by setting the environment variable **CUBRID_LANG** to "en_US.utf8".
+	The following example shows execution of the database by setting the environment variable **CUBRID_CHARSET** to "en_US.utf8".

 	.. code-block:: sql